poise/supervisor/README.md

 Resources/Providers
 -------------------
-### supervisor\_service
+### supervisor\_program

 #### Actions

 The default action is the array `[:enable, :start]`.
-Actions use the `supervisorctl` program.
+Actions use the `supervisorctl` application.

-- :enable - enables the service at boot time
+- :enable - enables the program at boot time
-- :disable - disables the service at boot time
+- :disable - disables the program at boot time
-- :start - starts the service
+- :start - starts the program
-- :stop - stops the service
+- :stop - stops the program
-- :restart - restarts the service
+- :restart - restarts the program
-- :reload - reloads the service
+- :reload - reloads the program

 #### Attribute Parameters

-- `:service_name` - (*Name Attribute*), a string, name of the service
+- `:program_name` - (*Name Attribute*), a string, name of the program

 The following attributes are used in the program.conf.erb as the values for the corresponding configuration option.
 See [the supervisor documentation](http://supervisord.org/configuration.html#program-x-section-values) for more information about each setting, including applicable defaults.